gummyworm/monster/docs/linker.md

 The following sections provide a more detailed overview on each block, IMPORTS, EXPORTS, and LOCALS, in the symbol table.

 #### IMPORTS
-The "IMPORTS" block of symbols contains the names of all symbols imported by the object file, the SEGMENT index and their address offset.
+The IMPORTS block of symbols contains the names of all symbols imported by the object file, the SEGMENT index, and their segment-offset.

-Since these are external, we don't know what their index will be when we generate the object code.
-Instead they're identified by name.
+Since IMPORTS are external, we don't know what their index will be when we generate the object code.
+Instead, relocation entries reference their index in this table, which is used to look up their resolved value by name.

-Resolving names to their SEGMENT and offset occurs by reading the EXPORTS block for all object files and applying link-time adjustments, which is done in the linker's first pass (see the EXPORTS section below for more information on this process).
+Resolving names to their SEGMENT and offset occurs by reading the EXPORTS block for all object files and applying link-time adjustments, which is done after the linker's first pass (see the EXPORTS section below for more information on this process).

-If an EXPORT is defined before its corresponding IMPORT (or vise-versa) validation is performed to ensure the two symbols don't conflict (e.g. they have the same size).
+Validation is performed on each global (EXPORT or IMPORT) to ensure that the same symbol doesn't have conflicting definitions (e.g. two differing sizes).

 |  field  | size  |  description